10 Rules for Sleeping Around

 10 Rules for Sleeping Around is a 2013 American screwball romantic sex comedy film written, produced, and directed by Leslie Greif and starring Jesse Bradford, Chris Marquette, Tammin Sursok, Virginia Williams and Reid Ewing.

 Synopsis

 The film is about two couples whose sexual escapades land them in a tangle of lies.
 By following ten simple rules, 20-somethings Vince and Cameron spice up their relationship by sleeping around.
 But when their straitlaced friends get engaged, their relationship gets turned upside down.
-To put the rules to the test, they will go on the road to the Hamptons to crash the biggest party of the year where love triangles collide and off-the-wall mayhem ensues.